harunjeylan/django_react_ecommerce/README.md

 - gallery image on product details page
 - create categories (category model has been created and relation to product exist, but there is no views implemented for categories)
 - customers reviews

-#### Features Left to Implement

-- Chapa payment integration
 - search bar - allows user to search product by keyword.
 Return all products where search keywords appears
+- create contact page
+- add filters to search option (currently only search by any keyword is available)

+#### Features Left to Implement

+- Payment integration
 - create pagination
-- create contact page
 - add confirmation email after purchase (currently only flash message appears)
-- add filters to search option (currently only search by any keyword is available)

 ## Main Technologies used